Resilience from Diversity: Population-based approach to harden models against adversarial attacks: Experiment

 The question that arises after this experiment is why the MRA of the CLM is higher than the ULM?
-Attempting to understanding this, the gradients produced by both model types are investigated.
-The cosine similarity (equation \ref{eq:cos}) is measured between every input (from the test dataset) for every two submodels from the same population, e.g., model 1 and 2 from the CLM population.
+Previous work \cite{pang2018towards, pang2019improving, zhou2021exploring} explained that promoting diversity in an ensemble to make it difficult for adversarial attacks to transfer among the individual networks.
+The work of \cite{pang2019improving} promotes diversity among the networks by introducing the Adaptive Diversity Promoting (ADP) regularizer which "encourages the non-maximal predictions of each member in the ensemble to be mutually orthogonal, while keeping the maximal prediction be consistent with the true label."
+The work of \cite{bogun2021saliency} diversifies the ensemble by promoting saliency map diversity.
+In our work, the counter linking mechanism promotes saliency map diversity.
+Therefore, attempting to understanding this, the saliency maps produced by both model types are investigated.
+The cosine similarity (equation \ref{eq:cos}) is measured between every input (from the test dataset) for every two submodels from the same population, e.g., submodels 1 and 2 from the CLM population.
 For $n$ number of submodels, we have $(n^2 - n) / 2 $ number of comparisons.
-In this work's case, 10 submodels yields 45 comparisons.
+In this work's case, 10 submodels yields 45 comparisons. $s_{m_i}$ is the saliency map generated by model $i$ and $s_{m_j}$ is the saliency map generated by model $j$.
+In equation \ref{eq:sm}, the saliency map is calculated by the partial derivative of the submodel output $y$ with respect to the input $x$.